Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Account info updating

 The depositing circuit also allows updating some information that is stored in the account.
-The user can choose the change his public key or change the walletID of the account.
+The user can choose the change his public key or change the walletId of the account.

 ## Withdrawing